TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 #### Developing browser extensions

-If you never worked with browser extensions before, you should read this very [nice tutorial](https://developer.chrome.com/docs/extensions/mv2/getstarted/) by google.
+If you never worked with browser extensions before, you should read this very [nice tutorial](https://developer.chrome.com/docs/extensions/mv2/getstarted/).
 Currently we are still using manifest v2, but we plan to switch to v3 in proximate future.
-Alternatively you can use the instructions from [mozilla](https://developer.mozilla.org/de/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension).When reading, ake sure you understand the difference between content- and background-scripts, their scopes and how they can exchange information with messaging.
+Alternatively you can use the instructions from [mozilla](https://developer.mozilla.org/de/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension).
+Make sure you understand the difference between content- and background-scripts, their scopes and how they can exchange information with messaging.

 #### Working with this repo